 I think the question of wishlists might be a good thing to bring up with your partner when neither one of you has a birthday (or Christmas/other gift-giving holiday) coming up so you can get on the same page about what each of you thinks is polite.
 You might just have to come out and say it: “What do you think of wishlists?”
 Don’t criticize any gifts from the past and make it clear it’s not that you don’t trust his taste— just explain your practical reason that you’re sure you’d both rather get things you really want.
 If you have a mature and communicative relationship, it shouldn’t be too awkward of a conversation to have.

-Even if he’s never thought of using wishlists before, he might be really relieved to know his gift-hunting can be a million times easier!posted almost 4 years ago
+Even if he’s never thought of using wishlists before, he might be really relieved to know his gift-hunting can be a million times easier!posted over 4 years ago

 I send wishlists to people.
 For my last birthday, I told them that no matter what gift they get me, if they also have a pack of Skittles, it’ll make up for it if I was NOT to like the present.
 I liked everything I got from people, but I also got Skittles so it was a win/win.

-I do it because I don’t want to make someone feel bad that I dislike their presents (I’m incredibly picky).posted almost 4 years ago
+I do it because I don’t want to make someone feel bad that I dislike their presents (I’m incredibly picky).posted over 4 years ago

 depends on the family members haha, don’t send them to cheap ones cuz you know, you’re just not gonna get anything..

-I’m the youngest kid in my family so it’s a fab idea for me ;)posted almost 4 years ago
+I’m the youngest kid in my family so it’s a fab idea for me ;)posted over 4 years ago

 I think it’s a good idea, as long as the stuff on your wish list is reasonable!